motleyagency/docker-wordpress/README.md

 ## Wordpress

 Automatically downloads the Wordpress package and extracts it to **html** folder.
-However if you are setting up an environment for existing project you can replace the contents with your projects' files.
+However if you are setting up an environment for existing project you can replace the contents with your project's files.

 ### Wordpress specific defaults